Museum Tumbas Reales Señor de Sipán

 Enjoy a fascinating visit to the Royal Tombs Museum

 The Museum Royal Tombs of the Lord of Sipán is a peruvian archaeological museum inaugurated in 2002.
 It is located in the city of Lambayeque, located in the department of Lambayeque.
-Its architectural design has been inspired by the ancient truncated pyramids of the pre-inca mochica culture (1st to 7th century a.Chr.).
+Its architectural design has been inspired by the ancient truncated pyramids of the pre-inca Mochica culture (1st to 7th century AD).
 The museum concentrates more than two thousand pieces of gold.